Chechen genocide: Late 20th and early 21st centuries

-Stigma and discrimination
+Russian rhetoric

 Some Russian sources of the 19th century described the Chechens as a violent, treacherous, "miserable" people, whose concepts "do not exceed cattle", having "no morals, nothing to distinguish them from wild beasts", "dirty in soul and body, alien to nobility, unfamiliar with generosity", which differs from all Caucasian ethnic groups "by a special desire for banditry and predation, greed for robbery and murder, deceit, warlike spirit, courage, determination, ferocity, fearlessness and unbridled arrogance", as well as "malice".
 Yermolov believed that the Chechens "do not even comprehend the most understandable law: the right of the strongest" and that "there are not more vile, or more insidious, or more criminal people in the world."
 In 1895, the traveler Anna Rossikova wrote that the turbulent history and distinctive features of the Chechens had long since sowed distrust of them by the Russians: "For the majority of Russian people, a Chechen is neither more nor less than a robber, and Chechnya is a den of robber gangs."

 According to the historian Dmitri Furman, the Chechens continued to be "unreliable" and "suspicious" people for the Soviet authorities.
 "It is natural," he believes, "after you have done someone a lot of harm, you can no longer trust him."

 The two wars in Chechnya in the late 20th and early 21st centuries were accompanied by anti-Chechen great-power propaganda, as a result of which the Chechens became the most demonized ethnic group in the media and public consciousness of Russia in the 1990–2000s.
 In 2003, the political scientist Emil Pain, citing Rossikova's 1895 remark quoted above, stated that it "looks like a quote from a contemporary sociological review."
 A negative or dismissive attitude towards the Chechens was observed both among the philistine environment and among the intelligentsia.

 In 2008, non-governmental organizations in Russia announced systematic falsifications in criminal cases initiated against Chechens in 1999–2003.
 In the 2000s, human rights activist Svetlana Gannushkina and lawyer Murad Musaev complained that "every Chechen is guilty until proven innocent" and that being a Chechen is "almost always an aggravating circumstance" in Russian courts.
 "For many Chechens, serving a prison sentence in Russia is often tantamount to the death penalty," journalist Emmanuel Grynszpan wrote in a 2019 article published by Amnesty International Switzerland.
 The total number of Chechens serving sentences in Russian prisons for participating in an armed rebellion of separatists is estimated by human rights activists at 20-25 thousand people.
 They are said to be the most racially and religiously discriminated against by corrections officers.